DonovanMods/donovan-7d2d-modlets/README.md

 If you find any issues or have a suggestion for improvement, [please open an issue on github](https://github.com/DonovanMods/donovan-8d2d-modlets/issues) or find me on Guppy's 7D2D modding Discord server and I'll look into it ASAP.

-## Modlet Descriptions
+## Modlets

-All modlets live under the `modlets` folder in the ZIP file, so navigate there first.
+All modlets live under the `modlets` folder in the source ZIP file, so navigate there first.
 Each modlet has it's own README with more details.

 Other folders in the ZIP can be safely ignored.